Skip To Main Content

 Section 504 provides parents and students with the following rights:

-6. The right, if eligible for services under Section 504, for your child to receive accommodations, modifications, and related services that will meet his/her needs as well as the needs of students without disabilities are met
+6. The right, if eligible for services under Section 504, for your child to receive accommodations, modifications, and related services that will meet his/her needs as adequately as the students without disabilities.

-11. The right to file a grievance on Section 504 issues other than your child’s identification, evaluation, and placement; to file a grievance, make a grievance request in writing and send it to the District Section 504 Administrator (Dr. Alvilda Graham, Administrator of Student Success, Student Services Department, Beaufort County School District, P.O.
+11. The right to file a grievance on Section 504 issues other than your child’s identification, evaluation, and placement; to file a grievance, make a grievance request in writing and send it to the District Section 504 Administrator (Mrs. Leah Greco, Lead School Psychologist, Student Services Department, Beaufort County School District, P.O.
 Drawer 309, Beaufort, SC 29901); the District Section 504 Administrator shall investigate the grievance and reply in writing within ten (10) business days.

 13. The right to request attorney fees related to securing your rights under Section 504.